Nike Air Max 90: Counterfeit vs. Real

 #1.
 Check out the shoe bottom.

 The outsole on the red pair of Air Max ’90s is made of rubber while the blue pair’s outsole is made of PU foam that has been painted!
-I also noticed the blue sneaker is much lighter weight than the red Nike sneaker.
-Look closely, the blue shoe is actually missing the “Nike” logo.
+I also noticed the blue sneaker weighs much less than the red Nike sneaker.
+Look closely, the blue shoe is even missing the “Nike” logo.
 The blue must be the Nike Air Max 90 counterfeit!

 That was just too easy!